MPP Rebuttals to Claims from Opponents of Cannabis Regulation

 Concerns about Developing Brains of Adults Under 25

 Cannabis regulation can and should include education about the risks related to cannabis, including risks specific to younger adults.
-That said, the alarming claims related to cognitive function for young adults have been exaggerated.
+That said, the claims related to cognitive function for young adults have been exaggerated.
 A systemic review of scientific literature that was published in JAMA Psychiatry found cannabis exposure in adolescents and young adults is not associated with any significant long-term detrimental effects on cognitive performance.
 Alcohol is far more dangerous to the brain and the entire body than cannabis, and it is legal for adults 21 and older.
 More than 2,000 Americans die every year from acute alcohol intoxication, whereas cannabis has not been shown to cause overdoses.
 Adults who are of legal age to drink alcohol should be allowed to choose the less damaging substance.

 Claim “The Illicit Market Won’t Go Away”